Siloxanes

 Switzerland Consults on Amendments to the PIC Ordinance (ChemPICV)

-Switzerland is consulting on a major expansion of the PIC Ordinance (ChemPICV) to include a broad range of restricted chemicals and pesticides, with comments due by April 11, 2026.
-Companies exporting industrial chemicals, PFAS, or biocides from Switzerland must prepare for expanded Prior Informed Consent (PIC) notification requirements starting December 2026.
+Switzerland is proposing a significant expansion of the PIC Ordinance to include a wide range of restricted industrial chemicals, PFAS, and pesticides.
+Exporters must prepare for increased administrative burdens and mandatory notification requirements for affected substances starting in December 2026.

 fedlex.admin.chSwitzerlandSwitzerland